EnisAksu/EnisScanner/README.md

 This tool is for educational and research purposes only.
 Users are responsible for complying with applicable laws and the terms of service of the APIs used.

-## License
+## Unlicensed

-All rights reserved @EnisAksu.
+No rights reserved @EnisAksu.
 This tool was designed, developed and created by Enis Aksu and cannot be sold or given for monetary gain by anyone else.
+Otherwise, you are free to use it and improve it via its source code.